 A. Courts.
 These rules apply to all the courts of the State of New Mexico in the proceedings and to the extent hereinafter set forth.
-The terms "judge" and "court" in these rules include magistrates, metropolitan and municipal court judges, masters, referees and child support hearing officers appointed by the court.
+The terms "judge" and "court" in these rules include district, magistrates, metropolitan and municipal court judges, masters, referees and child support hearing officers appointed by the court.

-B. Proceedings generally.
-These rules apply generally to civil actions, to criminal proceedings and to contempt proceedings except those in which the court may act summarily.

-C. Rules of privilege.
-The rules with respect to privileges apply at all stages of all actions, cases and proceedings.

-D. Rules inapplicable.
-The rules (other than those with respect to privileges) do not apply in the following situations:

-(1) Preliminary questions of fact.
-The determination of questions of fact preliminary to admissibility of evidence when the issue is to be determined by the court under Rule 11-104;

-(2) Miscellaneous proceedings.
-Proceedings for extradition or rendition; sentencing by the court without a jury, or granting or revoking probation; issuance of warrants for arrest, criminal summonses, and search warrants; and proceedings with respect to release on bail or otherwise.
+- B. Proceedings generally.
+These rules apply generally to civil actions, to criminal proceedings and to contempt proceedings except those in which the court may act summarily. - C. Rules of privilege.
+The rules with respect to privileges apply at all stages of all actions, cases and proceedings. - D. Rules inapplicable.
+The rules, other than those with respect to privileges, do not apply in the following situations: - (1) Preliminary questions of fact.
+The determination of questions of fact preliminary to admissibility of evidence when the issue is to be determined by the court under Rule 11-104: - (2) Miscellaneous proceedings.
+Proceedings for extradition or rendition; sentencing by the court without a jury, or granting or revoking probation; issuance of warrants for arrest, criminal summonses and search warrants; proceedings with respect to release on bail or otherwise; dispositional hearings in children's court proceedings; and issuance of ex parte custody orders, custody hearings, permanency hearings and judicial review proceedings in abuse and neglect proceedings.

-[As amended, effective July 1, 1980; December 1, 1993.]
+[As amended effective July 1, 1980; December 1, 1993; November 17, 1999.]